jbmlaird/goscraper/README.md

 Notes:

-* WaitGroup hangs forever in this channels version
+* Hangs forever on this channels version.
+Due to receiving channels blocking forever until the message is processed
+    * going to have to think about how to handle this
 * Didn't know Go a month ago :'(